MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-update-rings.md

     Configure Telemetry as part of a [Device Restriction policy](../configuration/device-restrictions-configure.md) for Windows 10 or later.
 In the device restriction profile, under *Reporting and Telemetry*, configure the **Share usage data** with a minimum value of **Basic**.
 Values of **Enhanced** or **Full** are also supported.

   > [!NOTE]
-  > While not required to configure Windows Update for Business, if the Microsoft Account Sign-In Assistant (wlidsvc) service is disabled, Windows Update will no longer offer feature updates to devices running Windows 10 1709 or higher.
-See [Feature updates are not being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are) in the Windows documentation.
+  > Although not required to configure Windows Update for Business, if the Microsoft Account Sign-In Assistant (wlidsvc) service is disabled, Windows Update doesn't offer feature updates to devices running Windows 10 1709 or later.
+For more information, see [Feature updates are not being offered while other updates are](/windows/deployment/update/windows-update-troubleshooting#feature-updates-are-not-being-offered-while-other-updates-are).

 - Update rings are supported for the following Windows 10 editions:
   - Windows 10 Pro